Thumb view vs. List view (Workspace 1 & 2)

 The image is illustrating the difference between the Thumb view (upper image) and the list view.

-Thumb and List view are very basic tools to help the user navigating through the media content.
-Both these workspaces need tools to refine the results at the user's preference.
+Thumb and List view are quite basic tools to help the user swiftly skim through the media content.
+Both these workspaces need additional tools to refine the results at the user's preference.

-In the below image, an arrow is shown that points to advanced MAM (Media Asset Management) tools.
+In the below image, an arrow is shown that points (upper left corner) to advanced AM (Asset Management) tools.

 These tools are described in separate articles.